-Discipling Christians for Mission in the School of Evangelism – Dr. Sydney C. Gibbons, scheduled for publication, 2014
+Discipling Christians for Mission through The Bermuda Conference School of Evangelism – Dr. Sydney C. Gibbons, scheduled for publication, 2015

 Book description: This book provides a philosophy of the school of evangelism, and introduces twelve foundational courses taught in the school.
 Each of the twelve chapters of the book discusses subject matter of one of the twelve courses, respectively.

 - Witnessing Techniques – Course description: Learn how to lead a person to accept Jesus as Savior and Lord.
 Also learn a variety of witnessing techniques, including the following: friendship evangelism, mark your Bible to give studies, witnessing through small groups, the community religious survey, and soul-winning methods of Jesus.

 - The Bible Instructor – Course description: Students will develop the art of gaining decisions for Christ, through studying the Bible with individuals, or with people in small groups.
 The work of the Bible Instructor would be explored from the following six perspectives: 1) Personal preparation of the Bible Instructor; 2) Finding Bible study interests; 3) Preparing to give a Bible study; 4) Conducting the Bible study; 5) Learning techniques to meet objections, and to secure decisions, to follow Jesus; and 6) Understanding how to help converts to Christianity, remain faithful to Jesus Christ, after being baptized.

 - Retention & Reclamation – Course description: Learn how to remain true to Christ and His church, after baptism.
 Also, learn how to reclaim members who have become distant in their relationship with Christ, and His church.